 And in case this is too pricey for you or you’re just not all that big on mechanical keyboards, we have an excellent alternative for you that’s only slightly cheaper but features both a keyboard and mouse – the ASUS Cerberus Combo.
 The quiet membrane keyboard has a large ergonomic frame with an internal metal plate and drain holes to complement the splash-proof design (it’s also got all the essentials, like a switchable red/blue backlight, macro keys, and media keys).
 And the optical mouse is also very respectable as far as bundled mice go, with rubber side grips and some nice weight to it.

 Related: Best Gaming Keyboard

 We went out of our way to try and find the most cost-effective peripherals so far – ones that won’t leave your wallet in a state of decay but will still offer phenomenal performance for their price, but with the gamepad, this isn’t as easy.
 Yes, there are many decent gamepads out there, and going with any of them is fine if you need the pad for just a game or two (and these games aren’t platformers or fighting games – in this case, the GameSir G3w still remains the most cost-effective solution if you can get over the flamboyant exterior), but if you intend to make thorough everyday use of the gamepad then you’ll be grateful for going with the Xbox One controller, trust us.

 The DualShock 4 is just as good an option, but even with the Steam support, it can act a bit wonky at times, so we recommend the Xbox One controller to most users for the added convenience.
 Aside from the superior comfort, these controllers have the durability to match even the most demanding gaming habits.

-And if you’re curious whether you personally might favour the DualShock 4 over the Xbox One controller, check out this video where we pit the two in a death match.
+And if you’re curious whether you personally might favor the DualShock 4 over the Xbox One controller, check out this video where we compare these two controllers.